It’s time to Kick Back with Kick-butt!

 What’s your favourite piece of kick-butt advice?

-Kick-butt Kidlit friends, make sure you check out SO DONE.
-It’s on shelves NOW!
+Kick-butt Kidlit friends, make sure you check out THANKS A LOT, UNIVERSE!

-Click here to enter to win a copy of SO DONE!
-Contest ends October 15th!
+Click here to enter to win a copy of THANKS A LOT, UNIVERSE!